smlhelp/book/src/concepts/imperative.md

 ### Ref Cells `ref`

 First, we need to make something of this reference type.
-In other words, we need a way to initialize our pointers. `ref` is also a function that helps us initializes references (not to be confused with the `'a ref` type.)
+In other words, we need a way to initialize our pointers. `ref` is also a constructor that helps us initializes references (not to be confused with the `'a ref` type.)
 Below is how we would make a reference to an `int value`, or, an `int ref`.

 ```sml